 1. Research your audience

-Let’s pretend your back in school for a second…
+Let’s pretend you’re back in school for a second…

 You’re taking an exam that you didn’t study for.
 We’ve all been there.

 You miss classes, you don’t turn in the homework, and just show up on test day.
-It probably didn’t work out too well, am I right?
+It probably didn’t work out too well.

 Similarly to creating your buyer personas, you have to do your homework.
 Just like you can’t expect to do well on a test without understanding the concepts, you can’t possibly create an effective buyer persona without knowing your audience.